byu-transpolab/CE594R_data_science_R/hw/HW2_ozone.md

 # HW2 Ozone analysis

 -   Conduct your analysis using an Rmarkdown .rmd document
+    -   Display all your R code (make sure echo=TRUE)
 -   Read in the file "Ozone Data_corrected.xlsx" in the hw folder in the public class repository
     -   Call it ozone.data
     -   Use read_excel
 -   select the following columns:
     -   House.Number
     -   Visit
     -   Location
     -   ppm
     -   LOD ppm
-- Filter out the rows with House.Number = NA
+-   Filter out the rows with House.Number =='BLANK'
-- Create a new logical variable called "O3.below.det" (TRUE/FALSE)
+-   Create a new logical variable called "O3.below.det" that contains True or FALSE,
-  - Values that are below the detection limit have a "<" sign
     -   TRUE values are when the "ppm" values are below the detection limit
+    -   Values that are below the detection limit have a "\<" sign
     -   Use the function str_detect() (it's the tidyverse version of grepl in base R)
-- Create a new  variable "O3.ppm" from the ppm variable, convert it to a numeric variable
+-   Create a new variable "O3.ppb" from the ppm variable, convert it to a numeric variable, and multiply it by 1000 (to convert from ppm to ppb)
-- Create a new column called O3.estimate that is the "O3.ppm", or if it is below the detection limit, it is the value of "LOD ppm"
+-   Create a new variable called O3.estimate that is in units of ppb.
+Set the value to "O3.ppb" , unless the measurement is below the detection limit, then set the value of "LOD ppm"\*1000
+    -   We are imputing (substituting) the missing values with the limit of detention as the maximum possible value
+    -   Use the if_else() function
 -   Set House.Number, Visit, Location as factors
 -   Read in IndoorAir_houseinfo.xlsx as house.info
     -   This includes the type of air conditioner
     -   that identifies the house.type of each home
-- Join the house.info to the measured data
+-   Join the house.info to the measured ozone data
+-   Create a summary table called ozone.data.summary
-- Summarize "O3.ppm" and "O3.estimate" including the mean, max, minimum, and number of non-missing measurements grouped by:
+    -   Return the total number of measurements, and the number of measurements
+    -   the mean, median, min, and max of "O3.ppb"
+    -   measurements grouped by:
-  - location
+        -   Location
-  - Type of Air Conditioning
+        -   Type of Air Conditioner

--
+            -   Note, because there are spaces in `Type of Air Conditioner` refer to the column using the back apostrophe
+            -   Or rename it with a name with no spaces
-- reshape the data to a wide format, using pivot_wider
+    -   display the ozone.data.summary in a formatted table using kable
--
+-   Make a wide table with O3.estimate in two separate columns for In and Out locations
+    -   Calculate a new variable called the Indoor/Outdoor ratio which is the indoor O3 concentration divided by the outdoor O3 concentration for each visit.
+    -   Display the equation of the Indoor/Outdoor (I/O) O3 ratio using LaTeX in an equation block.
+Include the subscript the 3 in O3.
+-   Summarize the Indoor/Outdoor O3 ratio by the type of air conditioning type (Central and Evaporative), including the number of measurements, the mean, median, min and max.
+-   Embed the number and the mean indoor/outdoor ratio for the two types of air conditioners in a sentence or two.
+Round the mean values to two decimal points.
+    -   The indoor/outdoor ratio for the x visits in the Central Air homes was y.
+    -   The indoor/outdoor ratio for the z visits in the Evaporative Cooler homes was z.
+-   Knit the document to an html document.
+Make sure to suppress any warning messages in any of the code-chunks